 Now that last phrase seems to be a reference to saliency, providing your staff with a face full of information just at the moment, or in the place that they most need it.
 It’s often peddled with optional extras like; you don’t have to waste time pulling expensive workers out into classrooms only for them to forget stuff when back in the saddle.
 There is good evidence for the benefits of leveraging saliency with real time feedback and that’s not new.
 You have a speedometer in your car, BUT (and that’s a big but) it can’t teach you how to drive.
 They referenced the ploddy old carrot of temporal jogging – repeating stuff until it’s boring – and I also found a reference to pop-ups, like the old Microsoft Paperclip.
 Everyone with a PC at the turn of the century can remember yelling at the screen to “piss off” while hammering the Kill Clippy Button.
 An annoyingly naive interpretation of some fudged cognitive science, so hopefully, they are not selling a version of that stress inducer.
 A classic case of the eternal epistemological tension:

-In theory, there’s no difference between theory and practice; in practice there is.
+In theory, there’s no difference between theory and practice; in practice, there is.

 Perhaps then it’s Lean that they are selling… as I chuckle through the purse of a wry smile.
 Lean is a reference to bacon in a book from 1990 all about how Toyota almost singlehandedly made every city on earth, barely breathable.
 The word is used as a prefix for all kinds of Tinkering With Thinkering, that mostly has nothing to do with cracking efficient manufacturing.
 Now don’t get me wrong, Lean or Just In Time or TPS (it’s all the same) is an approach to reducing waste, saving time and increasing production reliability that has got a real and important place in the world.
 That world being concerned with the ever decreasing circle of high reliability, in linear processes, in highly controlled environments.
 Perhaps they are selling a Lean inspired learning process with short time frames and high repeatability.
-Careful, that probably involves sacrificing L&D to the slow dwindling decline into obscurity that is ‘Death by Standardisation’.
+Careful, I thought to myself, that probably involves sacrificing L&D to the slow dwindling decline into obscurity that is ‘Death by Standardisation’.

-Believe it or not, for a complexity geek, I am a fan of this stuff in the right context and I’ve been on courses, led projects and even have friends that are proper process tool-heads.
+Believe it or not, for a complexity geek, I am a fan of this stuff in the right context and I’ve been on courses, led projects and even have friends that are proper Lean Tool-heads.
 And there in lies the fairly rigid boundary of its legitimate application – most proselytes of Lean, simply flog a fine collection of useful continuous improvement tools under the banner of Kaizen.
 For the Concepts and Methods you got to talk about Taiichi Ohno first, and then understand the wider context of the Japanese cultural landscape that conceived them.
 Just to be clear, that does not include Deming.
 Apart from teaching some statistics invented by somebody else, he spent most of his life trying to figure out what the Japanese had embedded in their fingertips.
 All the tales about it being the other way around, are just marketing.
 The Japanese had just out manufactured the mistakenly greatest industrial power on earth.
 In reparation, Uncle Sam sent over a pile of besuited lemings to find out how.

 Ohno is most well known for his 7 wastes and 10 precepts, but the wider philosophy is more interesting in understanding how these and other concepts, methods and tools were developed in practice.
 I was recently reminded of Whitehead’s Function of Reason – to live, live well & live better – and can’t help see a similar logical progression in Ohno’s philosophy.
 Whitehead wasn’t a fan of reductive science and actively poked fun at proselytes wedded to their favourite method.
-He also talked about the evolution of greater complexity in the shift from adapting to the environment, to adapting the environment.
+He also talked about the evolution of greater complexity in the shift from adapting to the environment to, adapting the environment.
 A search for novelty.
 What we now know in philosophical terms, is that the rejection of materialism, just means you get a better view of it.
-Or at least you think you do albeit that any espoused method or fad, eventually reaches a point that I’ve witnessed many times:
+Or at least you think you do, albeit that any espoused method or fad, eventually reaches a point that I’ve witnessed many times:

 A final epoch of endless wrangling over minor questions.

-Despite the confident proclamations of all those certificated black belts, self appointed ninjas and other tinkers, there are more ways of interpreting the Toyota way than you can shake a stick at, but it all broadly fits into five overarching ideas.
+Despite the confident proclamations of all those certificated black belts, self appointed ninjas and other tinkers, there are more ways of interpreting The Toyota Way than you can shake a stick at, but it all broadly fits into five overarching ideas.
 I’m Welsh and there’s a curious cultural resonance between us and the Japanese: just watch the videos of the last Rugby World cup to witness us being the Id to their Super-Ego.
 Anyway, like Japanese, there are little phrases in Welsh that would take a page full of English to explain.
 So my interpretation has been, as we say in Wales, Dragonised.
 Therefore, please tread lightly on the words in preference to rambling off across the sentiments I’m attempting to convey:

 |Bushido – ‘Hiraeth’ or the old way of the place: Ok so this is a bit tongue in cheek and Taiichi Ohno didn’t have to accommodate this in his theory, as it was intrinsic from centuries of epigenetics.
 Truth in your thoughts, words and deeds is perhaps not quite so engrained in every organisation and I know Honour, is a wonky old Japanese stereotype.
 I’m desperately trying not to use the word culture, but this is the habitat you inherit, partly known and mostly unarticulated.
 For the Japanese, unlike atomistic western cultures, the collective mores of oriental societies played a big part in the success of this philosophy.
 This is also that space where – when everything else is used up – you occasion across a touch of goaty old wisdom.
 It starts by acknowledging that what you really know to be true, is next to nothing, otherwise there’s no room left to learn anything.
 This is the air you breath.
 To live.|